eliaspereyrap/eliaspereyrap/README.md

-# 👋 Hi, I'm Elías Pereyra, frontend & blockchain developer
+# 👋 Hi, I'm Elías Pereyra, Frontend & Blockchain Developer

-I'm a self-taught student interested in front-end development and blockchain technologies.

-I have experience developing various types of web-based applications, including websites, browser games, and decentralized applications (DApps) on the Ethereum blockchain.
+I have experience developing various types of web-based applications, including responsive websites, browser games, and decentralized applications (DApps) on the Ethereum blockchain.
-I like working with TypeScript and React
+I like working with TypeScript and React, TailwindCSS and frameworks like Next, Hardhat and Foundry.

 # About Me
 - 🎓 Currently studying blockchain development